 Section 351.509 of Commerce's regulations provides that "{i}n the case of a program that provides for a deferral of direct taxes, a benefit exists to the extent that appropriate interest charges are not collected.
 Normally, a deferral of direct taxes will be treated as a government-provided loan in the amount of the tax deferred, according to the methodology described."
-Accordingly, we have treated the deferral of taxes under RSTA Article 9 as a governmentprovided loan in the amount of the tax deferred.

-66 See POSCO Case Brief at 4 and POSCO's Section III IQR at Exhibit 21, page 8, and Exhibit B-27.
+66 See POSCO Case Brief at 4; and POSCO's Section III IQR at Exhibit 19, page 8.

-67 See POSCO's Section III IQR at Exhibit B-26; see also POSCO Chemtech's Section III IQR at Exhibit B-15.
+67 See POSCO's Section III IQR at Exhibit 19; see also POSCO Chemtech's Section III IQR at Exhibit 5.